American oystercatcher: Mating

 American oystercatchers first breed at an age of 3–4 years.

 When courting, the birds will walk together and make a single piping note.
 This progresses to leaning towards each other, extending and lowering the neck, and running alongside each other while calling.
 The pair may then burst into flight and fly in a tight formation around their territory.

 Reproduction

 Nests

 American oystercatchers breed between April and July.
 Their nests are shallow depressions scraped into the sand by an adult.
 Breeding adults will make 5 or more of these scrapes, then choose one to line with shells and/or pebbles.
 These depressions are about 8 in across and 2.5 in deep.
 A female oystercatcher lays 2–4 eggs per nest.
 Each egg is 2.2–2.3 in long and 1.5–1.6 in wide.
 The eggs are gray and speckled with dark brown.

 Although the eggs are well camouflaged, they are vulnerable to predation by raccoons, coyotes, skunks, gulls, crows, rats, and foxes.

+In Florida, American oystercatchers may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

 Both parents will alternate incubating the eggs for 25 to 27 days.